aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Hard work pays off in the future.
-Laziness pays off now.
+> 🥠 Do not mistake temptation for opportunity.

-Last update: Sun Feb 23 05:08:02 2025
+Last update: Mon Feb 24 05:09:31 2025

 ### Let's play! 🎮